nebrius/commascript/grammar.md

 This document describes formal specification for commascript.

-Note: this specification is a work in progress.
+Note: this specification is a work in progress and is currently out of date compared to the README.

 ## Grammar